Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas

-Pruning or tree work near wetlands, vernal pools, streams, rivers, or ponds in Natick is regulated under the Wetlands Protection Act (M.G.L. c.
+Pruning near wetlands, vernal pools, streams, or other protected areas in Natick is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI or RDA) are required for work within buffer zones (25-100 feet).
-Environmental assessments must address soil stability, water quality, and root zone protection, with erosion controls for slopes and proper debris staging to prevent runoff.
-Wildlife habitat is protected, with seasonal restrictions during nesting (March-August) and special consideration for cavity trees (bat and bird habitat).
-Coordination with the Natick Conservation Commission and Mass Division of Fisheries & Wildlife is essential for rare species and habitat protection.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within buffer zones (25-100 feet).
+Environmental assessments must address soil stability, water quality, and root zone protection, with temporary erosion controls for slopes and proper debris staging to prevent runoff.
+Wildlife habitat is protected through seasonal restrictions (March-August) and cavity tree assessments for bats and birds.
+Coordination with the Natick Conservation Commission and agencies like the Mass Division of Fisheries & Wildlife is essential for rare species and habitat protection.

 Natick Conservation Commission